lineklemensen/PRJ3/docs/report/04 - Method and process/Method and process.md

 Personally for the future I would say a big step that needs to be taking, is to better organize how and when work is done.
 This also includes better using and maintaining the timetable.

 ### Line Nystrup Klemensen
 Working in a group has been challenging for me in the past, and has caused some problems in this project as well.
-This project has thought me a lot about how I work with other people, and what I can do to improve my collaboration skills in the future.
+This project has taught me a lot about how I work with other people, and what I can do to improve my collaboration skills in the future.
+This project is the first time we have been able to choose our own group members.
+This choise has brought both advantages and disadvantages.
+On one side, it means that we know each other well, and have a good understanding of each other's strengths and weaknesses.
+On the other side, it also means that difference of opinions can grow into conflicts, and can be more difficult to resolve, because it can affect our personal relationships.
+Overall, I think the group has worked well together.
+We have been able to communicate effectively.

+The technical aspects of the project has brought some interesting challenges as well.
+The project had very broad requirements, which meant that we were able to base our ideas on our own interests.
+However, since the group consists of very ambitious people, this also meant that we have had a tendency to take on too much work, which has caused some stress and pressure throughout the project.
+In the future, I think it would be beneficial to set more realistic goals, and to prioritize tasks more effectively.
+This would help to ensure that we are able to complete the project on time, without feeling overwhelmed.

 ### Mikkel Kristiansen